geocine/phaser3-road-cross/README.md

 server by running `yarn dev`.

-After starting the development server with `yarn dev`, you can edit any files in the `src` folder and Rollup will automatically recompile and reload your server (available at `http://localhost:2020` by default).
+After starting the development server with `yarn dev`, you can edit any files in the `src` folder and [nollup](https://github.com/PepsRyuu/nollup)  will automatically recompile and reload your browser (available at `http://localhost:8080` by default).

 ## Production

-After running `yarn build`, the files you need for production will be on the `public` folder.
+After running `yarn build`, the files you need for production will be on the `dist` folder.
+To test code on your `dist` folder, run `yarn start` and navigate to `http://localhost:5000`